HackFEVM-SPNDAO/.github/profile/README.md

 - The admin is able to view all the wallet addresses that own the SPN DAO SBT, and initiate decryption of the credit card transaction data tied to a given SBT.
 - Whenever a decryption is initiated, a payment will be triggered to send rewards in FIL to the holder of a given SBT.

+Multiple revenue streams and business models are possible to grow the DAO treasury, which, in turn, could be used to incentivize and reward DAO members.
+Scale of the data, hence the size of the DAO, matters.
+As more members contribute their data, analysis of the data will be more robust.
+Our thesis is that members will willingly contribute their data in exchange for tangible rewards, which is aligned with their interest in the data’s aggregate value and their governing power.

+Members could form investment clubs as sub-DAOs.
+These sub-DAOs could acquire the rights (possibly at a discount) to processing the combined data with confidential computing.
+Similar to hedge funds, DAO members could build ML algos, trying to generate “Alpha” (stock investment returns).
+The DAO could recruit analysts and data scientists as core contributors.
+These contributors could create analytics reports with the crowd-sourced data and sell these reports to marketers or brands.
+The DAO may also token-gate these reports and sell the passes as NFTs.
+With confidential computing enabled, the DAO could sell time-based NFTs as subscriptions and give the clients access to compute over the combined data without compromising the data privacy of individual DAO members.

 ## How It's Made